Michael Joseph Little

 • Kentucky Colonel

-• Honorary Chief Petty Officer
+• Honorary USN Chief Petty Officer

 • Honorary CWO4